Whiddon Down: History

 Population growth in the 19th century was sufficient for the establishment of a small primary school in 1879 and a Methodist church in 1906.
 The school closed in 1959 and now serves as a village hall.
 The community was expanded with council housing in the 1970s.
 There is a small number of agricultural businesses in the hamlet, and a caravan park, but there are no longer any shops apart from the nearby service station.

 Chagstock music festival

-Farmland on the south side of the hamlet provides the setting for the annual Chagstock music festival, held in July.
+Farmland on the south side of the hamlet provided the setting for the annual Chagstock music festival, held in July from 2007 to 2022.